CodexLink/discord-activity-badge/README.md

 ### Other Resources

-Keep in mind that most of these resources has been used for references and was not used for copy pasting code!
-Also it's worth noting that the **links may be unsorted**.
+Keep in mind that most of these resources have been used for references and were not used for copy-pasting code!
+Also, it's worth noting that the **links may be unsorted**.

 #### Articles or Guides